florinpatrascu/micro-docs/WEB-INF/views/content/repositories.md

 and by creating the `config` folder in the root of the `views/templates` directory.

-### Content
+### <name id="content"/> the Content
-Content in other repositories than `templates` should not include the html, head and body tags.
-This content is "pulled" by the Template and wrapped by the Template.
-This is how Micro is publishing content and it is similar with the the design of JPublish, just better.
+All the web pages stored in various repositories are considered dynamic by default and processed at run-time by dedicated Template engines.
+Pages, containing html tags, or template specific language directives, are **pulled** and wrapped by the `default` template, unless the template name is specified by the developer/designer.
+This is how Micro is publishing content and it is similar with the original design of [JPublish](http://jpublish.org), probably a bit better ;)

 Micro can handle multiple repositories and they can each contain pages that can be pulled by the Templates as well as by other pages, this flexibility allowing the Designers to define the web pages with an extremely fine granularity.
 This procedure is similar with the [Partials](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials) in Rails.One should be careful with the level of fragmentation because it may be very hard to test the content once the final page is aggregated in the template.
 A future version of Micro will automatically embed a tag in your page when running in `development` mode so you can trace the content to the parent resource.

 Let's use an example to help you understand how Micro is publishing content.